 *The amount of added alternative binders depends on the type of construction and exposure class.

-Utilizing low-carbon concrete is the single most important measure for diminishing the environmental footprint of the construction sector.
+Indeed, utilizing low-carbon concrete is the single most important measure for diminishing the environmental footprint of the construction sector.

 In our commitment to promoting sustainable practices, we are constantly refining ‘Our Green Offer’ to make the selection and application of low-carbon concrete more accessible.
-Concurrently, our research and development efforts are dedicated to realizing the goal of net-zero emissions in concrete construction.
+Additionally, our research and development efforts are dedicated to realizing the goal of net-zero emissions in concrete construction.

-Collaboration is essential at the design phase, involving all stakeholders, especially concrete manufacturers, to ensure the success of net-zero emission concrete projects.
+Furthermore, collaboration is essential at the design phase, involving all stakeholders, especially concrete manufacturers, to ensure the success of net-zero emission concrete projects.

 The Colosseum in Rome was largely built with concrete and the Pantheon’s concrete dome is still the world’s largest unreinforced concrete dome.